zheng0xd/JATIC-internal-docs/docs/platforms/gitlab-agile.md

 - CI/CD status and logs
 - Commit history

-Before incorporating changes from an MR into tthe large project, the content typically needs to be reviewed.
+Before incorporating changes from an MR into the large project, the content typically needs to be reviewed.
 A Merge request review (MRR) provides mechanisms for the team to leave comments or make suggestions on the MR, giving evidence of the review and naturally documenting the relevant discussion, considerations, suggestions, and decision.

 To read more, see [Merge Requests](https://docs.gitlab.com/ee/user/project/merge_requests/) and [Merge Request Reviews](https://docs.gitlab.com/ee/user/project/merge_requests/reviews/) from Gitlab.